nativemindnet/Braindler/README.md

 - 💬 **Seamless Goal and Task Modification:** AI and operators can update goals and tasks through natural conversation.

 ### Search and Problem Solving
-- 🔁 **Recursion:** Breaking down complex tasks into simpler sub-tasks for efficient execution.
+- 🕸️ **Recursion:** Breaking down complex tasks into simpler sub-tasks for efficient execution.
+- 🔄 **Looping Mechanisms:** RoboGPT can perform repetitive tasks through looping mechanisms, allowing it to complete tasks efficiently and accurately.
 - 🔍 **Depth-First Search:** Explore deeper branches in the search tree for more comprehensive solutions.
 - 🌐 **Breadth-First Search:** Investigate a wide range of possibilities to identify the best solution.
 - 🌟 **Multivariate Approach:** Explore multiple paths and options for versatile problem-solving.